-The incredible benefits of Goji Berries were known for centuries in Chinese medicine and today they have gained the status of superfood, food rich in bioactive compounds that promote better health.
+The incredible benefits of Goji Berries were known for centuries in Chinese medicine.
+Today, they have gained the status of superfood, food rich in bioactive compounds that promote better health.

-These delicious bright red fruits have been introduced more and more into our diet as they are packed with nutrients.
-They are also high in antioxidants and other powerful compounds which help strengthening your immune system and protecting you from dangerous free radicals.
+These delicious bright red fruits have been introduced more and more into diets as they are packed with nutrients.
+They are particularly rich in antioxidants and other powerful compounds that help strengthening your immune system and protecting you from dangerous free radicals.

-If you want to stock up your pantry with healthy functional food, then Goji berries are definitely a must have.
+If you want to stock up your pantry with healthy, functional food, Goji berries are a must-have.

-The Goji Berry - Lycium Barbarum - is also known as the berry of happiness or red diamond.
-In fact, according to an ancient legend, the water of a well in a Buddhist temple was infused with fallen Goji berries from nearby plants and whoever drank from it would gather energies, beauty, and wellbeing.
+According to an ancient legend, the water of a well in a Buddhist temple had become infused with fallen Goji berries from nearby bushes.
+Whoever would drink such water, would gain great energy, beauty, and well-being.

 Nowadays, the consumption of Goji berries as a functional food is backed by scientific studies which explain how their bioactive ingredients contribute to the prevention of diseases and promote general health.